-48. Electronic Contract Note58
+52. Electronic Contract Note68

-- 48.1 Brokers are allowed to issue contract notes authenticated by means of digital signatures provided that the broker has obtained digital signature certificate from Certifying Authority under the Information and Technology Act, 2000 (hereinafter referred to as "IT Act 2000"). - 48.2 Contract notes can be issued by the brokers in electronic form authenticated by means of digital signatures. - 48.3 All the members of stock exchanges who are desirous of issuing Electronic Contract Notes (ECNs) to their clients shall comply with the following conditions: - 48.3.1 Authorization for Electronic Contract Notes The stock broker may issue electronic contract notes (ECN) if specifically authorized by the client subject to the following conditions: - a.
+- 52.1.
+Brokers are allowed to issue contract notes authenticated by means of digital signatures provided that the broker has obtained digital signature certificate from Certifying Authority under the Information and Technology Act, 2000 (hereinafter referred to as "IT Act 2000"). - 52.2.
+Contract notes can be issued by the brokers in electronic form authenticated by means of digital signatures. - 52.3.
+All the members of stock exchanges who are desirous of issuing Electronic Contract Notes (ECNs) to their clients shall comply with the following conditions: - 52.3.1.
+Authorization for Electronic Contract Notes The stock broker may issue electronic contract notes (ECN) if specifically authorized by the client subject to the following conditions: - a.
 The authorization shall be in writing and be signed by the client only and not by any authorised person on his behalf or holder of the Power of Attorney. - b.
 The email id shall not be created by the broker.
 The client desirous of receiving ECN shall create/provide his own email id to the stock broker. - c.
 The authorization shall have a clause to the effect that that any change in the email-id shall be communicated by the client through a physical letter to the broker.
-In respect of internet clients, the request for change of email id may be made through the secured access by way of client specific user id and password. - 48.3.2 Issuing ECNs when specifically, consented a.
+In respect of internet clients, the request for change of email id may be made through the secured access by way of client specific user id and password.

+52.3.2.
+Issuing ECNs when specifically, consented

+a.
 The digitally signed ECNs may be sent only to those clients who have opted to receive the contract notes in an electronic form, either in the Member - Client agreement / Tripartite agreement or by a separate letter.
+The mode of

+Circular SEBI/SMD/SE/15/2003/29/04 dated April 29, 2003,

+Circular MRD/DoP/SE/CIR-20/2005 dated September 08, 2005 and

+Circular MIRSD/SE/CIR-19/2009 dated December 03, 2009

-The mode of confirmation shall be as per the agreement entered into with the clients.
+68 Reference: Circular SMDRP/POLICY/CIR-56/00 dated December 15, 2000, confirmation shall be as per the agreement entered into with the clients.

-58 Reference: Circular SMDRP/POLICY/CIR-56/00 dated December 15, 2000, Circular SEBI/SMD/SE/15/2003/29/04 dated April 29, 2003, Circular MRD/DoP/SE/CIR-20/2005 dated September 08, 2005 and Circular MIRSD/SE/CIR-19/2009 dated December 03, 2009 a.
-The usual mode of delivery of ECNs to the clients shall be through e-mail.
-For this purpose, the client shall provide an appropriate e-mail account to the member which shall be made available at all times for such receipts of ECNs.

-48.3.3 Where to send ECNs
+52.3.3.
+Where to send ECNs